TobitSoftware/chayns-toolkit/README.md

 ## Notes on Multiple Entrypoints

 Some projects use multiple webpack entrypoints for different outputs to reduce configuration duplication.
-Since this is already the purpose of this repository, a project with multiple entrypoints doesn't seem to make much sense.
+Since this package gets rid of your build configuration, a project with multiple entrypoints make much sense.
 Therefore we do not support multiple entrypoints.

 If you have projects that are related and you want them to be in the same repository, use a [monorepo](https://www.toptal.com/front-end/guide-to-monorepos).